BLO2210/Centered/README.md

 Centered - A Personal Wellness Tracker

-Centered is a personal wellness tracker that provides a friendly interface to help users manage and monitor their daily activities and habits for better mental health.
+Centered is a personal wellness tracker that offers a user-friendly interface to manage and monitor daily activities and habits, ultimately promoting better mental health.

 Live Demo
-You can check the live demo of the app here: https://centered-sigma.vercel.app/Register But if the server is running too slow feel free to watch our demo video here: https://youtu.be/EMiD1P8vaI8
+Explore the app in action: [Live Demo](https://centered-sigma.vercel.app/Register).
+If the server is slow, you can watch our demo video [here](https://youtu.be/EMiD1P8vaI8).

 Features
-Mood Tracking: Users can track their daily mood on a scale.
+- Mood Tracking: Log your daily mood on a scale.
-Exercise Tracker: An interactive view of the exercise habit for the current week.
+- Exercise Tracker: Interactively view your weekly exercise habits.
-Sleep Tracker: A tool to monitor your sleep habits, visualized in a user-friendly manner.
+- Sleep Tracker: Monitor your sleep patterns with easy-to-understand visuals.
-Local Storage: The app stores the user data locally for persistence across sessions.
+- Local Storage: The app stores user data locally for continuity across sessions.
-Resilient Design: Error boundaries prevent the entire app from breaking if a part encounters a rendering error.
+- Resilient Design: Error boundaries prevent the entire app from breaking due to rendering errors.

 Built With
-React.js
+- React.js
-CSS
+- CSS
-node.js
+- Node.js
-mongoose
+- Mongoose
-react-redux
+- React-Redux
-and a dash of JavaScript
+- Plus a sprinkle of JavaScript

-Contributions, issues, and feature requests are welcome!
+Contributions, issues, and feature requests are always welcome!

 License
 This project is MIT licensed.